tigertiger/Sweet-Butler/Progress-Record.md

 [8:49am - 10:12am]: Continue basic app build
 [10:12am - 12:15pm]: Return to the React Bootcamp lessons.
 66 through 72
   * This should all be super useful, unless I run into a lot of trouble translating from using an API into using Firestore... 🤞
+[1:25pm - 1:45pm]: Did some reading and playing around with styled components, because my tutorial guy was using them.
+Figured out how to use extended classes & etc. Seems much more useful than I originally thought.
+Still not entirely convinced.
+What's really the difference between a styled.js and a styles.css?
+Blah blah.
+[1:55pm - ]: MORE TUTORIAL.
+WOOooOooOoOoO. 🥴